AlijeeWrites/best-ai-for-resume-writing-2026/README.md

 And the fastest way to do that today is by using AI the right way - not as a replacement for your voice, but as a tool to amplify your qualifications and get past the algorithmic gatekeepers.

-The job market is competitive. **98% of Fortune 500 companies use ATS** [^3^].
-Recruiters spend an average of **7.4 seconds on their initial scan** [^3^].
+The job market is competitive. **98% of Fortune 500 companies use ATS**.
+Recruiters spend an average of **7.4 seconds on their initial scan**.
 You have a tiny window to make an impression.

-But here's the good news: **63% of candidates have never optimized for ATS** [^3^].
+But here's the good news: **63% of candidates have never optimized for ATS**.
 By reading this guide, you're already ahead of the majority.
 Implement these strategies, stick with the process, and results will follow.

 The tools are available.
 The strategy is proven.
 The only question is whether you'll take action.

 **I'd love to hear - have you tried using AI for your resume yet?
 What results have you seen?
 Drop a comment below.**

 *Ready to stop getting ghosted by ATS?
-Check out* ***300+ Best AI Prompts for Resume Writing: Beat Indeed ATS*** *- the exact prompt collection I used to transform my job search from silence to multiple interview offers.*
+Check out* [***300+ Best AI Prompts for Resume Writing: Beat Indeed ATS***](https://sevensky.gumroad.com/l/best-ai-for-resume-writing) the exact prompt collection I used to transform my job search from silence to multiple interview offers.*